psquickitjayant/log4net-loggly/README.md

 Custom log4net appenders for importing logging events to loggly.

+Download log4net-loggly package from NuGet.
+Use the following command
+    Install-Package log4net-loggly

 Add the following code in your web.config to configure LogglyAppender in your application